 “It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.” — Seneca

 Adults with a background in classical music share with me the enrichment that music has brought to their lives, both in playing and listening.

 Music brings an understanding and appreciation of music and musicians, and adults sense that their success in life is undeniably intertwined.

 Music was the key that helped Albert Einstein become one of the smartest men who has ever lived.
 Einstein said that the reason he was so smart is because he played the violin.

 Chuck Todd (reporter) notes a connection between years of practice and competition and what he calls the “drive for perfection.”

 DRIVE TO SUCCEED

-“To learn to read, you need to have good working memory, the ability to disambiguate speech sounds, make sound-to-meaning connections,” said Professor Nina Kraus, director of the Auditory Neuroscience Laboratory at Northwestern University.
+“To learn to read, you need to have a good working memory, the ability to disambiguate speech sounds, make sound-to-meaning connections,” said Kraus (Northwestern University).
 “Each one of these things really seems to be strengthened with active engagement in playing a musical instrument.”